 Keep a record of all conversations and correspondence relating to the corporate identity fraud and attempts to correct the situation.

-Protection under the Data Protection Act 1998
+What protection is there under the Data Protection Act 1998?

-Personal details are protected under the Data Protection Act 1998.The Act covers personal data which an organization may hold, and specifies that:
+Personal details are protected under the Data Protection Act 1998 which covers personal data held by an organisation.
+The Act requires that:

-Personal data must be processed fairly and lawfully.
+- personal data must be processed fairly and lawfully;

-Only adequate personal data shall be acquired for the specified purpose.
+- only adequate personal data shall be acquired for the specified purpose;

-Personal data must be kept up to date and accurate.
+- personal data must be kept up to date and accurate;

-Personal data shall not be kept for longer than is necessary for that specified purpose.
+- personal data shall not be kept for longer than is necessary for that specified purpose;

-Technical measures must be taken to protect personal data against unauthorised and unlawful use, and against accidental loss or destruction thereof.
+- technical measures must be taken to protect personal data against unauthorised and unlawful use, and against accidental loss or destruction thereof;

-Personal data shall not be transferred to a country or territory outside the European Economic Area unless there exists an adequate level of protection of that data.
+- personal data shall not be transferred to a country or territory outside the European Economic Area unless there exists an adequate level of protection of that data.

-- View any of their data held by the organisation (this can incur an ‘access fee’).
+- view any of their data held by the organisation (this can incur an ‘access fee’);

-- Request data that is incorrect be corrected.
+- request data that is incorrect be corrected;

-- Require that any of their personal data not be used for direct marketing.
+- require that any of their personal data not be used for direct marketing.